marcelomatus/gilda-opts/docs/GettingStarted.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Preparing Case Input Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The full details of the input data files are documented in Chapter x.
-The ``gilda-opts`` distribution also includes some examples described a bit further in Chapter Y.
+The full details of the input data files are documented in Modelling.
+The ``GILDA-OPTS`` distribution also includes some Examples that illustrate how to accurately input data to construct and simulate the system.

 ^^^^^^^^^^^^^^^^
 Solving the Case
 ^^^^^^^^^^^^^^^^
-The solver is invoked by calling the main simulation function ``gilda-opts`` followed by the name of the case file.
+The solver is invoked by calling the main simulation function ``GILDA-OPTS`` followed by the name of the case file.
 For example, to run the system case defined through the ``demand_grid.json`` file, type at the command ``shell`` or ``prompt``:

 > gilda_opts -i cases/demand_grid.json